unibo-spe/spe-slides/content/04-build-automation/_generator.md

 The default Gradle distribution includes a large number of plugins, e.g.:
 * `java` plugin, for Java written applications
-    * a full fledged version of the custom local plugin we created!
+    * a full-fledged version of the custom local plugin we created!
 * `java-library` plugin, for Java libraries (with no main class)
 * `scala` plugin
 * `cpp` plugin, for C++
-* `kotlin` plugin, supporting Kotlin with multiple targets (JVM, Javascript, native)
+* `kotlin` plugin, supporting Kotlin with multiple targets (JVM, JavaScript, native)

 We are going to use the Kotlin JVM plugin to build our first standalone plugin!
 <br>
-(yes we already did write our first one: code in `buildSrc` is *project-local plugin code*)
+(yes, we already wrote our first one: code in `buildSrc` is *project-local plugin code*)

 ---